ObamaCare Explained as Simply As Possible

 • If you don’t have coverage, you can use the new Health Insurance Marketplace to buy a private insurance plan.

-• If you don’t obtain coverage or an exemption by January 1st, 2014 you must pay a per-month fee on your federal income tax return for every month you are without health insurance.
-However...
+• If you don’t obtain coverage and maintain coverage throughout each year, or get an exemption, you must pay a per-month fee on your federal income tax return for every month you are without health insurance.

 • In 2014 the fee is $95 per adult ($47.50 per child) or 1% of income, whichever is higher.
 The family max is $285.